 Reducing Decision Risk Without Centralising Control

-Technical leadership that enables faster, safer decisions as organisations scale
+Technical leadership that enables faster, safer decisions as organizations scale

 Technical leadership is not about being the smartest engineer in the room.
-It is about ensuring your organisation can make, sustain, and trust technical decisions at scale.
+It is about ensuring your organization can make, sustain, and trust technical decisions at scale.

 Senior leaders rarely suffer from a lack of ideas, tools, or talent.